victorokech/cloudinary-photobooth/README.md

 ## Introduction

 Physical events are often packed with several brand activation activities and photo booths are always a must.
-We can make our space exciting and engaging to our audience by creating a photo booth that takes your photo applies a cool effect transformation and displays it in a gallery.
+We can make our space exciting and engaging to our audience by creating a photo booth.
+The virtual photo booth will take user images apply cool effect transformations and display it in a gallery.

 ## PHPSandbox and Github

-All the code is available on [Github](https://github.com/victorokech/cloudinary-photobooth) and [PHPSandbox]() for a live demonstration of the Virtual Photo Booth Gallery.
+All the code is available on [Github](https://github.com/victorokech/cloudinary-photobooth) and [PHPSandbox]( https://phpsandbox.io/e/x/09rrc?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=) for a live demonstration of the Virtual Photo Booth Gallery.

 ## Prerequisites